- Don’t expect their camera to do all the work. This means saying goodbye to ‘Auto’ and bravely using other modes such as Aperture Priority or Manual.

 About the Author:

-Written by Ray Salisbury.
-This article is part of a 28-page eBook (Jumpstart Your Photography), designed to educate & inspire beginning photographers.
+Ray Salisbury is a seasoned landscape photographer and art teacher based in Nelson.
+He sells his photos to magazines, calendars, and image libraries.
+This article is part of a 28-page eBook Jumpstart Your Photography, designed to educate & inspire beginning photographers.

 Like This Article?